Websoft9Archive/azure-platform/docs/business-buy.md

 EULA (End User Licence Agreement) is a contract between one or more parties based on the proprietary rights of a licensor to grant a right to the licensee to use or access the subject matter of the licence.

-Once you have deployment the image of Websoft9 on Azure, that means you have accept[《Websoft9 EULA》](https://support.websoft9.com/docs/legal/eula)
+Once you have deployment the image of Websoft9 on Azure, that means you have accept [*Websoft9 EULA*](https://support.websoft9.com/docs/legal/eula)